CSCI1030U/Lab01/README.md

 _**Note:** The output has to match exactly, so be sure to put exactly one space on each side of the `=` sign, and there will be a newline after each variable output (as is the default for `print()`)._

+### Part 3

+In the final section within `lab01.py`, there is a simple program that contains an error.
+So that it doesn't interfere with your previous code, it has been commented out.
+Uncomment this code (e.g. by selecting it and hitting CTRL-/ on Windows/Linux, or Command-/ on MacOS).
+Identify the type of error, and the line number where the error has occurred.
+Search for this error message on the web, and learn about what causes it (e.g. from a Stack Overflow post).
+Ask ChatGPT or another free AI to explain the error for you.

+Once you have collected enough information about the error, find a way to fix the error so that it produces the expected output, but doesn't use any f-strings.

+_Note: It is expected that the result of the calculation has more than 2 decimal places.
+That is fine (and expected) for the purposes of this lab assignment._

 ## Verifying Correctness